troyvassalotti/troyv.dev/src/_includes/partials/bio.md

-Hey!
-I'm Troy, a web developer and musician based in Baltimore, currently an engineer at T. Rowe Price and part-time developer at Goucher College.
-My interests include internet privacy, open source software, and making the web a more accessible place.
-I also like long walks on the beach, but can't stand getting sand _everywhere_.
+I'm a **developer** and **musician** based in Baltimore, currently an engineer at T. Rowe Price and part-time developer at Goucher College.
 Any and all opinions are my own.
 (I think I'm legally required to say that?)

+I'm interested in privacy, open source software, and making the web a more accessible place.
+I also like long walks on the beach, but can't stand getting sand _everywhere_.

-In 2021, I became a community organizer for [charmCityJS](https://charmcityjs.org/), a Baltimore-based [JavaScript meetup](https://www.meetup.com/charmcityjs/).
-We meet on the first Wednesday of the month for a night of talks from the community, discussions on all things JS, and all around camaraderie with fellow devs.
+In 2021, I became a community organizer for [**charmCityJS**](https://charmcityjs.org/), a Baltimore-based [JavaScript meetup](https://www.meetup.com/charmcityjs/) that meets on the first Wednesday of every month for a night of talks, discussions, and camaraderie.

 If you'd like my professional history in detail, [view my résumé](https://resume.troyv.dev/).
 It's updated about as often as anyone else's <abbr title="Your mileage may vary">(YMMV)</abbr>, but it looks nice and prints well.
-You can also [contact me](/contact/) if you wish.
+You can also [contact me](/contact/).

-The posts on my blog are usually focused on active projects - or the trials and tribulations of a new framework - because I believe it's important to learn in public.
-Not only is that a benefit for me, but if someone else is able to find use in a post of mine then I'd consider it all worth it.
+Posts in the blog are focused on my projects and the trials and tribulations of engineering because I believe it's important to **learn in public**.
+If someone else is able to find use in a post of mine, then that's an added bonus.

-This website is made with [Eleventy](https://www.11ty.dev/) and I reserve the right to change how it looks or what it's built on [whenever][1] I want; however, it's been on 11ty nearly since the beginning, and I love it so much that I don't see myself changing _that_ aspect any time soon.
+This website is made with [Eleventy](https://www.11ty.dev/) and I [change it often][1].

 [1]: https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/ "See: this blog by Ethan Marcotte"